NHS Innovators in Wales Celebrated at National Showcase

-Health and care professionals who trial and test out innovative ideas on the frontline of the NHS shared their work at a showcase event at the Senedd – National Assembly for Wales on 24 January, sponsored by Dawn Bowden AM.
+Health and care professionals who trial and test out innovative ideas on the frontline of the NHS shared their work at a showcase event at the Senedd – National Assembly for Wales last month, sponsored by Dawn Bowden AM.

 More than 40 Bevan Exemplars were supported over 12 months by the Bevan Commission to turn prudent healthcare principles into action in hospitals, GP surgeries, care homes and communities across Wales.